 What happened in the end?

 Because of the Google Penguin penalty, Aero Pets were not ranking above page 9 for any of the keywords that they were targeting and most of them were not ranking at all.
 We did create some more genuine links to assist Aero Pets to improve their rankings but the Penguin penalty was a strong one and it was just a waiting game.
 After six months went by, we started to wonder when Penguin would be refreshed.
 It had never taken longer than that before, so we were hopeful of an update soon.
 As time went by, the SEO forums were full of complaints about how long the Penguin update was taking and articles were being written speculating when the next update was coming.
 Frustratingly, other new Google algorithms started appearing and existing algorithms like Panda were updated but there was no sign of a Penguin refresh.
 Finally, at the time of writing, Penguin 3.0 was released and ranks for target keywords have shot up.
-It’s not really the end yet, as ranks are still settling down but at the time of writing Aero Pets now have several target keywords that have climbed over 80 places on Google in the last couple of days.
+It’s not really the end yet, as ranks are still settling down but at the time of writing Aero Pets now has several target keywords that have climbed over 80 places on Google in the last couple of days.

 Should you be wary of using foreign SEO companies?

 Don’t get me wrong.
 I am not saying that all overseas SEO companies are dodgy.
 Far from it!
 There are some excellent companies out there that do some amazing work.
-However, they’re probably not the ones who are telemarketing half way around the world for new business!
+However, they’re probably not the ones who are telemarketing halfway around the world for new business!
 Having said that, one of the advantages of working with an SEO company in your own town or even your own country is that they are bound by the same laws you are.
 If something goes wrong, you can walk into their office or even take them to court if necessary.

 Energise Web Saved My Business